 Retrospective population-based cohort

 Patients with newly diagnosed, histologically confirmed colorectal adenocarcinoma (n = 1219) were included in this retrospective study.
 Among them, 1005 were recruited from Ruijin Hospital Affiliated to Shanghai Jiaotong University School of Medicine from January 2008 to December 2010, and 214 were enrolled from Zhuji People’s Hospital of Zhejiang Province between January 2007 and December 2010.
 All patients underwent standard surgical treatment and were retrospectively reviewed with a minimum 5-year postoperative follow-up.
 Patients with recurrent disease or another malignancy or those whose present status could not be ascertained were excluded from the study.
-Written consent was obtained from all patients and their information was stored in the hospital database and used for research.
-Clinical and pathological data were abstracted from patients’ medical records, including gender, age, tumor site, differentiation, stage and LVI status.
+Written consent was obtained from all patients, and their information was stored in the hospital database and used for research.
+Clinical and pathological data were abstracted from patients’ medical records, including gender, age, tumor site, differentiation, stage, and LVI status.
 Tumor was staged according to the American Joint Committee on Cancer TNM classification (version 8.0) and graded according to the 2010 World Health Organization classification.
 LVI was defined by the presence of malignant cells within endothelium-lined spaces on hematoxylin and eosin-stained sections[8].